The Story of My Experiments with Truth; or Gandhi: An Autobiography by Mohandas Karamchand Gandhi | 1925–1929 | Beacon Press | Paperback $ 20

 Of course, this autobiography was published about two decades before its author died, so it doesn’t really include his entire life story.
 After The Story of My Experiments with Truth, Gandhi went on to advocate for the independence of India, and was a political leader in the country during the fall of the British Raj.
 He was assassinated in the late 1940’s, shortly after the Partition of India, during an interfaith prayer meeting + hunger strike.

-I would recommend this book to readers who are interested in getting a personal perspective of life in late-19th to early-20th century life in India and South Africa, and (obviously!) to folks looking for insight into the intellectual and spiritual life of Gandhi, as an individual.
+I would recommend this book to readers who are interested in getting a personal perspective of late-19th to early-20th century life in India and South Africa, and (obviously!) to folks looking for insight into the intellectual and spiritual life of Gandhi, as an individual.

 Links: